bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 Using more replica requires more compute resources as we assign a fixed number of cores per replica.
 However the a larger number of replica gives a more accurate result and usually the NEB converges faster.
-In our case for 25 replica the calculation took x steps.
+In our case for 25 replica the calculation took 298 steps.